distortednet/redditcontentinator/README.md

  - make reverse sort order persist
  - filter by oc
  - filter by self
- - filter by user posts or comments
- - filter by region? (seems unlikely)
  - search filter using search.json https://www.reddit.com/r/redditdev/comments/6805ki/how_does_one_only_get_search_results_by_filtering/
  Not possibru features:
+ - filter by region - does not appear to be exposed in the api.
- - ~~username/subreddit filter to help dedupe content~~ not possible in the context of project (local storage/session cannot be used on local files)
+ - username/subreddit filter to help dedupe content not possible in the context of project (local storage/session cannot be used on local files)

+bugs and misc todo/notes:
+- users that post all adult content will show no posts for comments or posts when filtering by user comment/posts
+- filter for sfw/nsfw content using reddit's url parameter filter?
+- audio notifications suddenly dont work???? wtf???
+- sorting by user posts should show post title, not comment url. comment url should only show when sorting by user comments.
+- work on button, select, and input states